s-moon/cheatsheets/Git.md

 ```
 $ git commit # commit message will be required
 $ git commit -m "This is my commit message" # commit message supplied
+$ git commit -a # stage all modified (but not new) files and commit them in one.
 ```

 ### Viewing Your Staged Commits